xMartin/php-introduction/12_all_of_it.md

 ## Custom exceptions

 We have created a `NotFoundException` class that seemingly does nothing.
 It just extends the regular `Exception`.
 The point of this is to distinguish exceptions that we know from the ones we don't know.
-Our application only knwos how to handle the case when an image was not found.
+Our application only knows how to handle the case when an image was not found.
 But there are other things that could go wrong and that need to be handled differently.
 Not every exception should result in showing the user the "not found" error page.

 When catching an exception we can specify what type of Exception we want to catch: